 Also, the rumored wifi available was nonexistent, so don’t bother booking the nicer trains just on the chance you will get internet.

-Should I Book A Sleeper Train In Vietnam
+Should I Book A Overnight Train Vietnam

 Honestly, I personally recommend a sleeper train as an excellent way to travel around Vietnam.
 You will get a comfortable and well-rested night’s sleep ensuring you arrive at your next destination refreshed and ready to explore.
 The one downside would be the price attached.
 Therefore if you are on a tight budget taking a sleeper bus would be the best option for you.